EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_2_add_vaccine.md

 following options:
 - Experiment with different vaccine efficacies by modifying the `vaccine_efficacy` hyperparameter when running the simulation.
 Please see the [Sweep Parameter](./sweep_parameter.md) tutorial for more details.
-- Learn how to update the campaign with a new CountryModel in the [Modify Campaign: New Country Model](./modify_campaign_3_new_country_model.md) tutorial.
+- Learn how to update the campaign by modifying the CountryModel in the [Modify Campaign: Modify Country Model](./modify_campaign_3_modify_country_model.md) tutorial.